-- Tea tree oil is a natural antiseptic, anti fungal and disinfectant.
+- Tea tree oil is a natural antiseptic, anti-fungal, and disinfectant.
 It is always worth having one of these small bottles handy at home and when out and about.
-I have one with me when I go travelling a because it is small, light and treats a huge range of things.
+I have one with me when I go traveling because it is small, light, and treats a huge range of things.
 Begin treatment by soaking your feet in warm water which contains five or six drops of tea tree oil.
 This will help cleanse your feet and will start treating athlete’s foot at the same time.
 A long soak will make sure the tea tree oil gets deep into and behind the nails.

 - Dry your feet well, then add a few drops of tea tree oil directly onto the infected nails.
 Adults’ feet are usually tough enough to take this oil neat, but if using tea tree oil on other parts of the body it is advised to dilute it in coconut oil or a lotion.
 Quickly rub the oil into the nail and surrounding skin.
 Take a cotton bud soaked in tea tree oil and work behind and underneath the nails as much as possible as well to really get it working on the fungus.

-- Leave the oil to soak in, there is no need to wipe away.
+- Leave the oil to soak in.
+There is no need to wipe it away.
 This is a simple treatment that requires little fuss.

 - This will need to be done twice a day for at least two months.
 Make it part of your daily routine.
 You carry out the soaking in warm water part less frequently if this is difficult, but quickly rub tea tree oil into the toes morning and night, it takes just a few seconds.

-The fungus will be destroyed fairly quickly, but can be reintroduced via shoes, floors, sheets and towels so keep up the regime to make sure the infection goes once and for all.
-The damaged nail needs to grow out with healthy nail following, so trim nails regularly and dispose of the clipping properly.
+The fungus will be destroyed fairly quickly but can be reintroduced via shoes, floors, sheets, and towels so keep up the regime to make sure the infection goes once and for all.
+The damaged nail needs to grow out with a healthy nail following, so trim nails regularly and dispose of the clipping properly.

 Preventing Fungal Nail Infection

 If you wear sneakers regularly and have hot feet you may find the fungal nail infections recurring.
-Once you have got rid of a fungal nail infection, keep checking your feet for signs of it returning.
+Once you have gotten rid of the fungal nail infection, keep checking your feet for signs of it returning.
 Treating it quickly will help.
-Remember that the fungus likes it to be warm, dark and moist so try to keep your feet dry, cool and aired regularly to keep this condition at bay.
+Remember that the fungus likes it to be warm, dark, and moist so try to keep your feet dry, cool, and aired regularly to keep this condition at bay.
 Wear cotton socks, change them twice a day and wash them in hot water.
-Steam clean trainers which kills the fungi and really helps stop the footwear becoming smelly as well - but be very careful not to burn yourself in the process.
-You can also spray sneakers with anti fungal treatment or wash in the washing machine if the washing instructions allow it.
+Steam clean trainers kill the fungi and really help stop the footwear from becoming smelly as well - but be very careful not to burn yourself in the process.
+You can also spray sneakers with anti-fungal treatment or wash them in the washing machine if the washing instructions allow it.

-Even with healthy feet it isn't a bad idea to massage some tea tree oil in once a week to keep fungi and bacteria forming.
+Even with healthy feet, it isn't a bad idea to massage some tea tree oil in once a week to keep fungi and bacteria from forming.
 Try this after a shower or soak in the bath every seven days.